livekit/components-js/docs/alpha-docs/README.md

 # LiveKit Components **Docs**

-Documentation and Guides to get you started with LiveKit components.
+Documentation and Guides to get you started with LiveKit components for React.

 > **Warning** This is an early, preliminary and under construction version of LiveKit Components.
 The shiny official documentation will be available upon release.